Connecting transformative practitioners across the world

 Training Details:

 This training is asynchronous.
 Upon registration you will receive access to a Google Classroom (GC) with all reading, videos, and homework.
-We have 3 live zoom check in sessions planned for the May-August cohort.
-These are optional and will be recorded and posted to the GC.
-Dates of check-in's are TBD.
+You will have the option to set up a call with one of the trainers if you'd like to ask questions or talk about any of the material.

 This training provides participants with the basic understanding and skills to support people in communities and organizations in having meaningful and constructive conversations across differences; conversations that help change the quality of their interactions whether or not they agree at the end of the process.